suarez96/PCA-Deep-Dive/README.md

 # Weekend Project: Principal Component Analysis (PCA)

+The aim of this weekend project was to provide a straightforward example of a PCA use case, and to see how far we could get in a single weekend.
+Markdown has been cleaned up, but no code changes have been made since Sunday, March 5th.

 For full notebook interactivity and better formatted markdown: https://nbviewer.org/github/suarez96/PCA-Deep-Dive/blob/main/derivation_notebook.ipynb

 The goal of principal component anaylsis (PCA) is to take a set of data in $D$-dimensional space, and compress it into as few dimensions as possible while still retaining the maximum amount of information.
 The reduced dimensions attempt to maximize retained information, measured as explained variance, through linear combinations of the original features.
 Successful applications of PCA allow us to greatly reduce the problem space, in particular for data with many superfluous dimensions where most of the variation can be explained through a few orthogonal linear combinations of features.
 This process is analogous to lossy compression, where if we use all the available dimensions, decompressing will fully recover the original data.
 Likewise, as we limit the size of the reduced dimensions, we attempt to capture almost the entire information with fewer data points, but are unable to fully recover the original data after decompression.